7.0 NATURAL RESOURCES

 Long-term water level records are available for only a few wells in Kobeh, Monitor, and Antelope Valleys.
 Kobeh Valley water levels ranged from 35-46 feet below the land surface with minor annual fluctuations generally 2-4 feet.
 In Monitor Valley water levels ranged from 48 to 56 feet below the land surface with limited annual fluctuations and response to short-term changes in precipitation.
 In northern Antelope Valley water levels ranged from 94 to 98 feet below the land surface with annual fluctuations of less than 1 foot (USGS Scientific Investigations Report 2006-5249).

-Figure 7-4 shows changes in depth of groundwater since 1997 for a USGS monitoring well in Diamond Valley.
-Overall declines of about 45 feet have occurred since 1997.
-This trend is consistent with a number of wells in the area.
-Figures 7-5 and 7-6 shows recent trends in wells being measured by Eureka County.
+Figure 7-4 shows changes in depth of groundwater since 1960 for a USGS monitoring well in Diamond Valley.
+Overall declines of about 100 feet have occurred since 1960.
+This trend is consistent with several wells in the area.
+Figures 7-5 and 7-6 show recent trends in wells being measured by Eureka County.

-Surface Water — The major surface water feature in Eureka County is the Humboldt River which has an average annual discharge of approximately 218,000 acre-feet.
+The major surface water feature in Eureka County is the Humboldt River which has an average annual discharge of approximately 218,000 acre-feet.
 Other major surface water features include Pine Creek and a series of smaller perennial streams originating in the Roberts Mountains, the Diamond Mountains, Cortez Range, and Monitor Range.
 Stream flow readings are limited in Eureka County.
 In recent years the United States Geologic Survey installed gauging stations at streams in the Roberts Mountains.
-The following graphs show real-time daily readings for Roberts Creek, Henderson Creek, Pete Hanson Creek, Tonkin Springs and Colis Creek through July 2013.
-Drought conditions over the last 2 winters have reduced stream flows.
+The following graphs show real-time daily readings for Roberts Creek, Henderson Creek, Pete Hanson Creek, Tonkin Springs and Colis Creek through June 2018.
+Drought conditions from 2012 to 2016 reduced stream flows.

 Figure 7-8 shows the historic average precipitation and the extreme recorded precipitation by month.
 The spring months of March, April, and May have the highest average precipitation and extreme high precipitation amounts.

 Figure 7-9 shows average high and low temperature as well as the highest and lowest extreme temperatures recorded since 1931.
-Temperature in Eureka County have large variations from highs to low creating average temperatures which appear to be somewhat moderate.
-The extreme recorded temperatures show a 151 degree range.
+Temperature in Eureka County has large variations from highs to low creating average temperatures which appear to be somewhat moderate.
+The extreme recorded temperatures show a 151-degree range.